Retirement Ride I

 For many years, I have thought about taking a long motorcycle ride when I retired.
 Well, the time has finally come.
 My teaching schedule for the summer has most students on Mondays.
 Since many were going to be gone or busy over July 4th, I was going to skip a week of lessons anyway.
-Spencer is in summer school getting classes out the way so he can have more selection of classes later in school, and Beth is taking classes Tuesdays and Thursdays, so they won’t miss me at all.
+Spencer is in summer school getting classes out the way so he can have more selection of classes later in school, and Beth is taking classes Tuesdays and Thursdays, so they know I'm gone.

 My bike, a 1993 Honda 750 Nighthawk, is equipped with a fairing (windshield) and saddlebags, but it is not one of the fancy touring bikes with TV sets and refrigerators like you often see on the interstates.
 It’s more of a mid-size “standard” bike.
 So, 500 miles is a long day, but not extreme.